-1. Introduction 1
+Introduction 1

-2. Definitions of medical conditions 2
+Definitions of medical conditions 1

-3. The role of the governing body 2
+The role of the governing body 2

-4. Policy implementation 3
+Policy implementation 3

-5. Procedure to be followed when notification is received that a pupil has a medical
+Procedure to be followed when notification is received that a pupil has a medical 4

-cond condition4

-6. Individual healthcare plans 4
+Individual healthcare plans 4

-7. Roles and responsibilities 6
+Roles and responsibilities 6

-8. Staff training and support 7
+Staff training and support 7

-9. The child's role in managing their own medical needs 8
+The child's role in managing their own medical needs 8

-10. Managing medicines on school premises and record keeping 8
+Managing medicines on school premises and record keeping 8

-11. Medication Errors 10
+Medication Errors 10

-12. 100 Emergency procedures
+Emergency procedures 10

-13. Offsite visits and sporting activities100
+Offsite visits and sporting activities 10

+Work experience 11

-14. Hygiene/Infection Control 11
+Hygiene/Infection Control 11

-15. Equipment 11
+Equipment 11

-16. Unacceptable practice 11
+Unacceptable practice 11

-17. Liability and Indemnity 12
+Liability and indemnity 12

-18. Complaints 12
+Complaints 12

+Definitions of medical conditions.
+The role of the governing body Policy implementation Procedure to be followed when notification is received that a pupil has a medical condition Individual healthcare plans Roles and responsibilities Staff training and support The child's role in managing their own medical needs.
+Managing medicines on school premises and record keeping.
+Medication Errors Emergency procedures.
+Offsite visits and sporting activities Work experience.
+Hygiene/Infection Control.
+Equipment.
+Unacceptable practice Liability and indemnity.